Skip to content

 Chateau Ste.
 Michelle's Indian Wells Chardonnay is a commendable wine that successfully captures the ripe character of its warm-climate origins.
 However, its tacky texture and short, bitter finish prevent it from achieving true greatness in its original form.

 ADVINTAGE® White demonstrates that the potential for greatness was there all along.
-With a single drop, the fruit becomes more expressive, the texture becomes elegant, and the finish turns into a mouth-watering experience.
-It is a transformation that elevates a Washington icon into a world-class contender.
+With a precision micro-dose, the fruit becomes more expressive, the texture becomes elegant, and the finish turns into a mouth-watering experience.
+It is a transformation that takes a Washington icon to world-class contender.

 What does "tacky or sticky mouthfeel" mean?